facebook/docusaurus/docs/api-doc-markdown.md

 `title`: The title of your document.
 If this field is not present, the document's `title` will default to it's `id`.

 `sidebar_label`: The text shown in the document sidebar for this document.
-If this field is not present, the document's `sidebar_label` will default to it's `title`.
+If this field is not present, the document's `sidebar_label` will default to its `title`.

 For example: